ember-learn/ember-blog/content/ember-4-0-released.md

 [Ember.js 4.0.0 release page](https://github.com/emberjs/ember.js/releases/tag/v4.0.0).

 ### Deprecations added in 4.0

+Public API deprecations added in Ember 4.0 target removal in Ember 5.0.
+One such deprecation was introduced:

 - Use of `Ember.assign` is deprecated.
 You should replace any calls to `Ember.assign` with `Object.assign` or use the object spread operator.
 See the [deprecation guide](https://deprecations.emberjs.com/v4.x#toc_ember-polyfills-deprecate-assign) for examples.